 iii) in accordance with your legal rights to cancel as set out in clause 13b).

 b) If you submitted a Booking Form on our website or requested a booking by telephone or email to us, and subsequently received Confirmation from us (Distance Contract), you have a legal right to cancel the Distance Contract within 14 days after the date on which you received the Distance Contract (Cooling off Period).
 For example, if you received the Distance Contract on 1 January you may cancel the Distance Contract at any time between 1 January and the end of the day on 15 January.
 15 January is the last day of the Cooling off Period.
 This means that during the Cooling off Period if you change your mind or decide for any other reason that you do not want to receive the Programme and Additional Services (if applicable), you can notify us of your decision to cancel the Distance Contract and receive a refund in accordance with clauses 13c) or 13d) (as applicable).
 If you make a booking at less than 14 days and at short notice, then no Cooling off Period is applicable, see 13g).
 Please see clause 3a)i) of the Conditions on how you may cancel a Distance Contract.
-However, where we have fully performed the Programme and Additional Services (if applicable) during the Cooling off Period on your express instruction to us to do so your cancellation rights will be lost once we have fully performed the Programme and Additional Services (if applicable).
+Where we have performed Additional Services and all or any part the Programme during the Cooling off Period on your express instruction to us to do so your cancellation rights will be lost.
 Advice about your legal right to cancel the Distance Contract is available from your local Citizens' Advice Bureau or Trading Standards office.

-c) Subject to clause 13d), if you cancel a Distance Contract pursuant to clause 13b) and you have made any payment under the Distance Contract for the Programme and Additional Services (if applicable) and the Programme or Additional Services has not yet been provided to you, we will refund the amounts paid for the Programme and Additional Services within 14 days after the date of being informed of your cancellation of the Contract, using the same means of payment as you used to pay us under the Contract unless you expressly agree otherwise.
+c) Subject to clause 13d), if you cancel a Distance Contract pursuant to clause 13b) and you have made any payment under the Distance Contract for the Additional Services and the Programme and the Programme has not yet been provided to you, we will refund the amounts paid for the Programme within 14 days after the date of being informed of your cancellation of the Contract, using the same means of payment as you used to pay us under the Contract unless you expressly agree otherwise.

 d) If you cancel a Contract under clause 13b) and, at the time of cancellation, we have already started work on your Additional Services or on the Programme on your express instruction to do so, you will pay us our fees and any costs, charges, expenses and disbursements we reasonably incurred in starting to fulfil your Booking Form, up to the time we are informed of your cancellation of the Contract, and such amounts will be deducted from any refund that is due to you or, if no refund is due to you, invoiced to you.
 We will tell you what these costs are when you contact us.